giumonros/Measured-vs-simulated-PV/README.md

 # Measured-vs-simulated-PV

 This repository has been created based on the work presented in this article: https://doi.org/10.1016/j.rser.2024.115044 .
-The data used for the article are in the ``Publication data`` folder.
+The data used for the article are in the ``data/publication`` folder.
 The aim of this repository is to facilate the data sharing of measured PV profiles, compare measured and simulated PV power production data, and analyse the influence of using measured or simulated PV power data for e-fuel techno-economic assessments.

 This repository contains:
-- Measured data from real photovoltaic (PV) plants (``Measured PV data``)
+- Measured data from real photovoltaic (PV) plants (``data/measured_PV``)
-- Python scripts for extracting PV power production data from PVGIS and Renewables.ninja, data analysis and graphs for PV power time series, and hydrogen based fuels techno-economic assessment (``Python scripts``)
+- Functions for extracting PV power production data from PVGIS and Renewables.ninja, data analysis and graphs for PV power time series, and hydrogen based fuels techno-economic assessment
-- Outputs files combining simulated and measured time series (``Simulated and measured PV data``)
+- Outputs files combining simulated and measured time series (``data``)
-- Data required for hydrogen based e-fuel techno-economic assessments (``Techno-economic assessment data``)
+- Data required for hydrogen based e-fuel techno-economic assessments (``data/techno-economic_assessment``)
-- PV power time series analysis and hydrogen systems techno-economic assessments results for measured and simulated data (``Results and graphs``)
+- PV power time series analysis and hydrogen systems techno-economic assessments results for measured and simulated data (``results``).
+Results appears once running the analysis.

 ## Sharing PV measured data